On behalf of the CAP Directors and Network I would like to welcome you to “Empowering Your Children to be Safe, Strong and Free.”

 - Exceptions to this requirement are made for urban aide districts and those districts who can document financial need and/or other related factors.

-- Application will not be accepted without waiver documentation when requesting the exemption.
+- The application will not be accepted without waiver documentation when requesting the exemption.

 - All applications must have board approval.